integrated-ethics/web/content/labs/data-cleaning.md

 **Preparation required**

-Read through the entire module.
+Read through the entire lab.
 Print a student handout for each student.
 The handout includes a dataset description, questions for the students to consider, and definitions of potential ethical issues.